-This notion of 'mathematical property' is similar to that which Kennedy [26] traces as the notion of 'formalism freeness' in the works of Gödel.
-She writes, 'one can think of indifferentism9 or formalism-freeness ... as the simple preference for semantic methods, that is methods which do not involve or require the specification of a logic- at least not prima facie.'
-We hope that the distinctions in Section1.210 can clarify this notion.
+operations.
+This notion of 'mathematical property' is similar to that which Kennedy [33] traces as the notion of 'formalism freeness' in the works of Gödel.
+She writes, 'one can think of indifferentism16 or formalism-freeness ... as the simple preference for semantic methods, that is methods which do not involve or require the specification of a logic- at least not prima facie.'
+We hope that the distinctions in Section 1.217 can clarify this notion.
 It is tempting to speak of language here.
 We have avoided the word 'language' because of its several usages in the context at hand.
 One may speak of the 'language of rings' meaning $+, \times, 0, 1$.
 A different and more specific version is for this phrase to imply that these operations obey the axioms of ring theory; see Subsection 2.3.
-In a third version, one speaks of the language of first order logic, meaning the collection of formulas generated from a vocabulary by the finitary propositional connectives and existential and universal quantification.
-We interpret Kennedy to be making this distinction.
+In a third version, one speaks of the language of first order logic, meaning the collection of formulas generated from a vocabulary (equivalently signature) by the finitary propositional connectives and existential and universal quantification.
+Kennedy is making this distinction.
 That is, a formalism-free approach would take language in the first sense, not the second or third.
-An inquiry can be 'formalism-free' while being very careful about the vocabulary but eschewing a choice of logic and in particular any notion of formal proof.
+An inquiry can be 'formalism-free' while being very careful about the vocabulary but eschewing a choice of logic (in the sense of Definition 1.2.1) and in particular any notion of formal proof.
 Thus it studies mathematical properties in the sense we quoted from Tarski above.

 It is in this sense that certain recent work of Zilber and Shelah can be seen as developing a formalism-free approach to model theory.
-Both Zilber's notions of a quasi-minimal excellent class [49] and of a Zariski geometry [23], and Shelah's concept of an Abstract Elementary Class [41] give axiomatic but mathematical definitions of classes of structures in a vocabulary τ .
+Both Zilber's notions of a quasi-minimal excellent class [59] and of a Zariski geometry [29], and Shelah's concept of an Abstract Elementary Class [49] give axiomatic but mathematical definitions of classes of structures in a vocabulary τ .
 That is, the axioms are not properties expressed in some formal language based on τ but are mathematical properties of the class of structures and some relations on it.
-In Shelah's case, the basic relation is a notion of 'strong submodel' relating the members of the class.
-Quasiminimal excellent classes require a combinatorial geometry on each model which has certain connections with the basic vocabulary.
-For example, we have: